-Home Ski touring from La Traverse (Allemont) / Eau d’Olle
+Home Ski touring from La Traverse (Allemond) / Eau d’Olle

-Once in the Eau d'Olle valley, the many wonderful opportunities for skiing open up before your eyes… Allemont marks the entrance into the valley and La Traverse is located just above.
+Once in the Eau d'Olle valley, the many wonderful opportunities for skiing open up before your eyes… Allemond marks the entrance into the valley and La Traverse is located just above.

-Description: Ski touring from La Traverse (Allemont) / Eau d'Olle
+Description: Ski touring from La Traverse (Allemond) / Eau d'Olle

 SUGGESTIONS FOR SKI-TOURING

 - Croix de Belledonne (2926 m) + 1850 m